 Some initial discomfort or soreness is common when adjusting to a new dental appliance, but it usually resolves within a few days.
 Over-the-counter pain relievers and soft foods can help manage any discomfort.

-Wearing a dental appliance is an important aspect of oral health for many children and teen patients.
-At our child-centered Lancaster, PA practice, our team of specialists offers custom mouth guards, space maintainers, and thumb and finger appliances to preserve, enhance, and improve your child's dental wellness and smile.
-To find out more about the benefits of these oral appliances, please contact Lancaster Pediatric Dental Associates and speak with our friendly team today.
+Wearing a dental appliance is a crucial part of maintaining healthy smiles for many children and teens.
+At our child-friendly Lancaster, PA practice, our dedicated team offers customized mouth guards, space maintainers, and thumb and finger appliances to protect, improve, and support your child's dental wellness.
+To learn more about how these oral appliances can benefit your child, contact Lancaster Pediatric Dental Associates today and chat with our team!